AnnaRychkova1/AnnaRychkova1/README.md

 # Hi 👋, I'm Anna

-Junior Full Stack Developer with strong foundation in React, Node.js and REST APIs.
-Experienced in building real-world web applications, working in Agile teams and writing clean, testable code.
+Junior Software Engineer with a strong foundation in React, Node.js, TypeScript, and REST APIs.
+Experienced in building full-stack applications, working with authentication systems (JWT, RBAC), and developing backend services with a focus on clean, testable, and scalable code.
+Familiar with Agile team environments, Git workflows, and collaborative software development practices.

 ## "The satisfaction of work makes the work perfect." — Aristotle